pygame-web/pygbag/README.md

  - first load will be slower, because setting up local cache from cdn to avoid useless network transfer for getting pygame and cpython prebuilts.

- - each time changing code/template you must restart `pygbag your.app.folder` but cache is not destroyed.
+ - each time there's a change in the code or template you must run `pygbag your.app.folder` but cache is not destroyed.

  - if you want to reset prebuilts cache, remove the build/web-cache folder in